Stochastic Entanglement of Deterministic Origami Tentacles For Robust Robotic Grasping: Stochastic and Emergent Tangling of Multiple Tentacles

 Critically, we observe two unique collective behaviors.
-One is ``looping,'' where the tentacles directly coil and wrap around the target tube.
+One is ``looping,'' in which the tentacles directly coil and wrap around the target tube.
 The other is ``braiding,'' where the tentacles coil around each other, creating braid-like knots on the opposite side of the target object.
-Then this knot hugs onto the object, achieving gripping and lifting.
-A close observation of the experiment results shows that braiding is a mechanically more robust approach toward universal gripping.
+Then this knot hugs onto the object, achieving grasping and lifting.
+A close observation of the experiment results shows that braiding is a mechanically more robust approach toward robust grasping.
+These observations also suggest how these entanglement mechanisms scale with the number of tentacles.
+Adding more tentacles increases the admissible pathways for looping, braiding, mutual-link, and object-link, thereby increasing the probability of grasping success.
+This scaling benefit is most effective when the number of tentacles, carrier geometry, and tentacle spacing are coordinated as a design optimization.

-Finally, it's worth mentioning that the entanglement and griping are not permanent.
-The tentacles will spring back to their original configurations and release the object if the tendons are released.
-Therefore, one can use these tentacles for repeated grasping and robotic operations (Movie S3).
+Finally, it is worth noting that the entanglement and grasping are reversible upon tendon release.
+When the tendon actuation is reversed (e.g., reversing the servomotor), the tendon is unwound from the spool.
+Elastic energy stored in the folded Mylar material drives the tentacles back toward their relaxed configurations.
+This recovery allows the self-, mutual-, and object-link to disengage, enabling repeated grasping and release operations (Movie S3).